amirsadriofficial/Insurance-Policy/README.md

 - `assets`: all of assets related to user interface such icons, images and etc.
 - `components`: all of component related to user interacting such Inputs, Buttons, Text fields and etc.
 - ‍‍‍‍`config`: All configuration files, such as Axios setup and etc.
+- `hoc`: all higher order components such WithQueryClientProvider and etc.
+- `hooks`: all custom hooks like useLocalStorageState and etc.
 - `services`: all of services related to api call such getAddresses, sendOrder and etc.
 - `utils`: all of static data and helper functions such validateNationalId, validatePhoneNumber and etc.